chicbass/chicbass.github.io/aem_ex_e_2.md

 3. **Risk Assessment**

 > 16
-> A client has multiple websites hosted in AFM, and AFM authors are responsible for making changes to the website's content.
-AFM dispatcher caches these pages.
+> A client has multiple websites hosted in AEM, and AEM authors are responsible for making changes to the website's content.
+AEM dispatcher caches these pages.
 When changes are made to the website, the client wants the cached content to be updated.
 > Which caching method can be used to update the cached content automatically?

 1. Content Updates